tylercona/project/README.md

 # Ambient Temperature and Humidity Observer

 <p>The motivation for this project is to provide a tool for
-people in electronics manufacturing or any other field who are interested in the ambient temperature and humidity of the room in which raw materials are stored in.
-At my current place of employment where we manufacture electronics using organic materials that are suscepible to moisture absorbtion it is important that we capture the ambient temperature and humidity of the room in which experiments are being conducted in, and where raw materials
+people in manufacturing or any other field who are interested in the ambient temperature and humidity of the room in which raw materials are stored in.
+At my current place of employment we manufacture electronics using organic materials that are suscepible to moisture absorbtion it is important that we capture the ambient temperature and humidity of the room in which experiments are being conducted in, and where raw materials